MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 ## Performance

 Now the keyboard is actually usable, time for the fun part, performance.
-This is my first real embedded project, and I learned a lot, programming for a different target.
+This is my first real embedded project, and I learned a lot programming for a different target.

 ### Real time